rishu685/Automation_pipeline/README.md

 ---

 ## ⚡ What Broke & How We Fixed It
-*Reviewers look for friction in the documentation.
-Here are the real bugs we hit and solved during development:*
+*  real bugs we hit and solved during development:*

 ### 1. Notion "Status" vs "Select" API Validation Errors
 * **What Broke:** Notion databases support custom `Select` lists or native `Status` type columns, which require different JSON payload structures.
 Sending a static `select` PATCH request threw a `400 Bad Request` validation error on databases using the native Status property.